shayaantx/botdarr/README.md

 - [x] Configurable value for url base for radarr, sonarr, and lidarr
 - [x] Lookup torrents for movies and force download
 - [x] (discord/slack only) Thumbs up reaction will add search results
-- [x] User requests audited to local database
+- [x] User requests audited to local database\
+- [x] Blacklist content by paths from showing up in searches
 - [ ] Cancel/blacklist existing downloads
 - [ ] Episode/season search
 - [ ] Album/song search
-- [ ] Run bot in mode where all 3 chat clients work in same process (right now you would need 3 separate processes/containers)
+- [ ] Run bot in mode where all 4 chat clients work in same process (right now you would need 4 separate processes/containers)

 ## Discord Bot Installation